 IT staff are entrusted with ensuring organization processes run smoothly at all times.
 A seemingly small technical change to an enterprise application could have far-reaching repercussions.
 Tech employees cannot afford to make mistakes that would otherwise be viewed as minor when done by workers in other departments of the organization.

 Attention to detail is vital.
 It can make the difference between quick resolution of an outage and unnecessary delays and costs.
 The resume should include accomplishments that highlight how your attention to detail delivered tangible benefits.
+Hire professional resume writers to help you on your tech resume to better angle your resume to your application.

 While your technical skills are fundamental, portraying these five skills on your resume will increase your chances of landing an interview.